jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 These all need to be of type ``torch.Tensor``.
 Note that here, we assume the input current has already been weighted before passing into the ``snn.Leaky`` neuron.
-This will be made clear when we construct a network-scale model.
-Also, we have time-shifted equation :math:`(10)` back one time step without loss of generality.
+This will make more sense when we construct a network-scale model.
+Also, equation :math:`(10)` has been time-shifted back one step without loss of generality.

 ::